dvershinin/pip-safe/README.md

 ## Caveats

-* Only pure Python apps will work absolutely reliably, because others might require *system* libraries and we can't decipher what are those
+* Only pure Python apps will work absolutely reliably, because others might require *system* libraries, and we can't decipher what are those
 * Tested only with Python 3.6